 A. Sutherland - AncientPages.com - Veles represents one of the most important Slavic gods, (another is his own brother and adversary, Perun, God of Heaven and Lightning).

-Mentioned in numerous myths and legends of the Slavs especially inhabitants of Czech Republic, Poland and Russia, they are both involved in conflicts of powers of Light and Darkness and still, their relationship is of great importance for the planet’s survival.
+Mentioned in numerous myths and legends of the Slavs especially inhabitants of the Czech Republic, Poland, and Russia, they are both involved in conflicts of powers of Light and Darkness and still, their relationship is of great importance for the planet’s survival.

-Veles on the other hand, was a powerful ruler of Nav, the land of the dead, which is a Slavic underworld.
-It was believed that he had an ability of transforming into a snake, and was guardian to the underworld.
+Veles, on the other hand, was a powerful ruler of Nav, the land of the dead, which is a Slavic underworld.
+It was believed that he had the ability to transform into a snake, and was a guardian to the underworld.

-In the underworld, Veles was a shepherd of human souls, but as many other deities of the Slavic pantheon, he was multifunctional.
-Different aspects of this mythological figure deeply influenced beliefs of ancient Slavs.
+In the underworld, Veles was a shepherd of human souls, but like many other deities of the Slavic pantheon, he was multifunctional.
+Different aspects of this mythological figure deeply influenced the beliefs of ancient Slavs.

 In some myths and legends, as a god of peasants and a chief guardian of cattle, Veles had abilities to effectively protect the herd from wild animals, especially wolves.
 In ancient times, people used to make offerings to Veles, in form of the last bunch of ears, which was called the “Veles beard”.